Small groups — max 12 people · Usually books 2–3 days in advance

 Pricing

-Join a small group of up to 12 travelers — same local guide, same gentle route, best value.
+Join a small group of 2–12 travelers — same local guide, rice terrace trek plus Fansipan cable car, best value.
+Group tours require a minimum of 2 people.

 Group Size